CasellaJr/FedRec/README.md

 }
 ```

-Image Reconstruction an Effective Way for Optimizing Federated Learning

 This repository contains the code to run and reproduce the experiments for federating the ROCKET algorithm in the following settings:
 - Centralized (non-federated)
 - Federated baseline (FedAvg with all labeled data)